Seven die cleaning Indian hotel septic tank

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Ahmedabad: Seven people have suffocated to death while cleaning a hotel septic tank in western India without safety gear, police said Saturday.
+AHMEDABAD, India: Seven people have suffocated to death while cleaning a hotel septic tank in western India without safety gear, police said on Saturday.

-The hotel owner has been charged with causing death due to negligence following the incident Friday night in Gujarat state´s Vadodara district, a police official said.
+The hotel owner has been charged with causing death due to negligence following the incident on Friday night in Gujarat state’s Vadodara district, a police official said.

 Four of those who died had been called to clean the tank while three others were hotel employees who were assisting.